brendalaupg/transfer-app/README.md

 -   there are 3 places to start a new transfer flow, from the Dashboard:

 1. Tap on Transfer (no prefill)
-2. Tap on Contact, and tap on a contact list item (prefill recipiant)
+2. Tap on Contact, and tap on a contact list item (prefill recipient)
 3. Tap on History, and tap on a transfer item (thats transfering out).
-In the details screen click on the 'Tranfer Again' Button (prefill recipiant, amount and note)
+In the details screen click on the 'Tranfer Again' Button (prefill recipient, amount and note)

 ## Troubleshotting